davvero4/ui-UniCredit12072017/README.md

-## UI microservice
+## UniCredit Demo@CC-Activation-eu

-This is the UI microservice for an online store application.
-This microservice is written in PHP, and requires a Catalog-API microservice and an Orders-API microservice.
+Madrid, 10-13th July

+This is the Microservices application used to demonstrate Bluemix DevOps capabilities.